SyncfusionExamples/syncfusion-react-schedule-component-in-nextjs/README.md

 # Getting Started with React UI Components using Next.js

-This application demonstrates the usage of the Syncfusion React Schedule component in Next.js.
+This application demonstrates the usage of the Syncfusion React Schedule component in a Next.js environment.
+It provides a responsive and feature-rich calendar interface that supports event scheduling, drag-and-drop, and customizable views.

 To know how to configure the Syncfusion React Schedule component in Next.js, refer to the [documentation](https://ej2.syncfusion.com/react/documentation/schedule/nextjs-getting-started).